juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 * POSIX symbolic notation must be a string.
 * You should not use file mode with Windows; instead use the [acl module](https://forge.puppet.com/puppetlabs/acl).
 * You should use numeric notation whenever possible.
-* The file mode attribute should always be a quoted string, never an integer
+* The file mode attribute should always be a quoted string, never an integer.

 **Good:**